Table of Contents

 |Solid food||8 hrs|

 Separation anxiety is inevitable in children.
 The same can be alleviated with anxiolysis and premedications.
-Some ORs have the provision of a parental presence until induction.
+Some ORs permit parental presence until induction.

 Needle phobia is common in children, so inhalation induction is more common.